pritamb12/PGB-2022/PRITAM_BISWAS_PGB-2022/Python/README.md

 	d.
 If the input is valid, perform the calculation and print out the result.
 The user is then prompted to provide new input, and so on, until the user enters quit.
 3. Write a Python program that takes a text file as input and returns the number of words of a given text file.
 	Note: Some words can be separated by a comma with no space.
-4. Write a Python program to remove newline characters from a file
+4. Write a Python program to remove newline characters from a file (multiple blank lines)
-5. Write a Python program to copy the contents of a file to another file .
+5. Write a Python program to copy the contents of a file to another file .( if file already exits then raise a exception and use input from user to create a new file with new name)
 6. Write a Python program that reads each row of a given csv file and skip the header of the file.
 Also print the number of rows and the field names.
 7. A text file named "matter.txt" contains some text, which needs to be displayed such that every next character is separated by a symbol "#".
 	Write a function definition for hash_display() in Python that would display the entire content of the file matter.txt in the desired format.